Squid-oid/physics-fun/README.md

 8. ~~Fix physics bug (Likely in collision)~~        RESOLVED - Double counting of certain offsets was issue
 9. ~~Work on gfx bugs~~
 10. ~~Different weights~~

+Phase 1 (Shapes in Box);
+1. ~~Create a tri object~~

+# Skills demonstrated or developed
++ Python Programming
++ Familairity with numpy / computer matrix math
++ State Space Modelling
++ Implicit/Explicit Discretization techniques (Though in the end setteled on Newton for simplicity)
++ Convex geometry and applications
++ Real time visualizastion powered by SDL2